eclipse-cbi/p2repo-sbom/docs/cli-guide.md

 ## Dependency Inputs

-It's typically the case that a p2 repository is not transitively complete with respect to the requirements of its units, i.e., the repository's units have requirements that are satisfied by units from other repositories.
+It is typically the case that a p2 repository is not transitively complete with respect to the requirements of its units, that is, the repository's units have requirements that are satisfied by units from other repositories.
 Because one of the more valuable aspects of an SBOM is dependency tracking, the generator supports specifying so-called _dependency repositories_.
 These can be specified in a way analogous to specifying repository inputs.

-The dependency repositories are loaded just like the regular input repositories, but a component corresponding to a unit from a dependency repository is included in the SBOM **if and only if** there exists a unit from an input repository that has a requirement that is satisfied **only** by a unit from a dependency repository.
+The dependency repositories are loaded just like the regular input repositories, however, a component corresponding to a unit from a dependency repository is included in the SBOM **if and only if** there exists a unit from an input repository that has a requirement that is satisfied **only** by a unit from a dependency repository.
 As such, transitive dependencies of a component from the dependency repository are **not** automatically included in the SBOM.